pradeep2002/Patient-monitoring-Chatbot/README.md

-# Patient-monitoring-Chatbot
+# Patient Monitoring Chatbot

-## Problem statement and Solution
-In this corona, pandemic situation many doctors and health care workers are been affected by Covid-19.
-The reason is the doctor needs to constantly monitor the blood pressure, the oxygen level in the blood, body temperature of the patient.
-So the health care workers and doctors are often visiting the Covid-19 affected patients to measure body temperature, blood pressure, etc….
+In this Covid-19 pandemic situation, many doctors and health care workers are being affected by this virus.
+Since they need to interact to know about the patient’s body conditions with time.
+So the method of interaction will be lost when the contact between the patient is reduced.
+Here comes our Patient Monitoring chatbot to overcome this problem by performing a set of tasks.

-So Patient monitoring robot is widely used in the hospitals to measure blood pressure, body temperature, etc..
-The robot acts as an assistant for health care workers and doctors.
-To make the robot effective and useful some kind of interaction is necessary between the patients and doctors.
-So AI-powered chatbots came into the role.
-This chatbot is essential to make the robot completely suited for a hospital environment.
+## Task Performed
+Here is our Patient Monitoring chatbot, this bot can perform the following tasks

+* The chatbot is activated only when the wake word is said for example (“Hey PM Robot”).
+* The chatbot then asks for the room number so that it can be used to store the data of the particular patient in that room.
+* Patients can also start chatting with the bot like greeting it, chitchat, etc.
+* The chatbot is very helpful in reporting the blood pressure, pulse rate, and oxygen level in the blood to the doctor.
+* Under the emergency situation, the chatbot will send emergency notifications to the doctor.
+* Since the patients are isolated and they are getting stressed very easily,  the chatbot will take a stress test and will report the result to the doctor.
+* The chatbot could also send messages to the doctor and read the messages from the patient’s inbox.
+* The chatbot will also help the patients with getting the headlines from “The Times of India”  news.
+* The chatbot is also capable of telling the current date and time.

 ## Scope of the project